Leidos Holdings, Inc. (NYSE:LDOS) Holdings Increased by Renaissance Investment Group LLC

 Insider Activity

 In other news, Director David G. Fubini sold 7,874 shares of the stock in a transaction on Wednesday, March 13th.
 The shares were sold at an average price of $127.89, for a total value of $1,007,005.86.
 Following the completion of the transaction, the director now owns 14,696 shares in the company, valued at approximately $1,879,471.44.
 The sale was disclosed in a filing with the SEC, which is available at this link.
-In other news, Director Gary Stephen May sold 2,745 shares of the company’s stock in a transaction dated Wednesday, February 21st.
-The shares were sold at an average price of $124.49, for a total value of $341,725.05.
-Following the sale, the director now owns 11,352 shares of the company’s stock, valued at approximately $1,413,210.48.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+In related news, Director Gary Stephen May sold 2,745 shares of the stock in a transaction dated Wednesday, February 21st.
+The shares were sold at an average price of $124.49, for a total transaction of $341,725.05.
+Following the completion of the sale, the director now owns 11,352 shares in the company, valued at approximately $1,413,210.48.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
 Also, Director David G. Fubini sold 7,874 shares of the stock in a transaction dated Wednesday, March 13th.
 The stock was sold at an average price of $127.89, for a total transaction of $1,007,005.86.
 Following the sale, the director now owns 14,696 shares of the company’s stock, valued at approximately $1,879,471.44.
 The disclosure for this sale can be found here.
 Corporate insiders own 1.52% of the company’s stock.

 About Leidos